Chili pepper: Regional cuisines

-Chilies are present in many cuisines.
+Chilies are present in many cuisines, including curries.
 In Peru, Papa a la huancaina is a dish of potatoes in a sauce of fresh cheese and aji amarillo chilies.
 In Thailand, kaeng tai pla fish curry is flavoured with a tai pla sauce made with garlic, shallots, galangal, kaffir lime, turmeric, fish paste, and bird's eye chilies.
 In Jamaica, jerk chicken is spiced with powerful habanero chilies and allspice.
 Goan vindaloo curry uses the extremely hot ghost pepper or bhut jolokia to create "perhaps [India's] hottest dish".
 In Bhutan, ema datshi, entirely made of chili mixed with local cheese, is the national dish.
 Many Mexican dishes use chilies of different types, including the jalapeño, poblano, habanero, serrano, chipotle, ancho, pasilla, guajillo, de árbol, cascabel and mulato.
 These offer a wide range of flavours including citrus, earthy, fruity, and grassy.
 They are used in many dishes and the spicy mole sauce and Mexican salsa sauces.
 In Yoruba cuisine, chillies are well used in many dishes including Ewa Agoyin and Obe ata.